-Repair a cluster
+Repair a cluster¶

-For a MSR cluster to be healthy, a majority of its replicas (n/2 + 1) need to be healthy and be able to communicate with the other replicas.
+For an MSR cluster to be healthy, a majority of its replicas (n/2 + 1) need to be healthy and be able to communicate with the other replicas.
 This is known as maintaining quorum.

 In a scenario where quorum is lost, but at least one replica is still accessible, you can use that replica to repair the cluster.
 That replica doesn’t need to be completely healthy.
 The cluster can still be repaired as the MSR data volumes are persisted and accessible.